Evergreen07/Splash-Canvas/README.md

 * **Backend & Database :-** Firebase Cloud Firestore as Database & Firebase Authentication for Google Sign-In Authentication.

 ### Updates :
-This is kind of "Beta-Version", I have plans to add more features & make it even far more better & scalable.
+This is kind of "Beta-Version", I have plans to add more features & make it even better & more scalable.
 Meanwhile, you are free to suggest/modify the app.